-Students may change their major at any time by completing the Change of Major Form and submitting it to their adviser.
+Students may change their major at any time by completing the Change of Major Form and submit before the Add/Drop/Withdrawl deadline to their adviser.
 Students who have changed their major must consult with their advisor to determine additional curriculum needs and understand any impacts it may have on Financial Aid eligibility.
 For the Tsaile Campus, a completed Change of Major Form should be submitted to the Office of Institutional Planning and Reporting (OIPR) for processing.
 Students at the Shiprock Branch will submit the form to their Student Affairs advisor.
 For all other centers, the form will be submitted to Center Director or Advisor to be forward to the Tsaile Campus for processing.
 The following are types of changes of major processes: